The Five Email List Management Best Practices

 4. Clean your email list

-5. Start off on the right foot
+5. Start on the right foot

-Using the data you’ve collected from your contact tags and segmentation efforts, you can create a personalized and effective welcome series that makes your new subscribers feel valued while setting their preferences, telling your brand story, and perhaps offering an introductory offer to nudge them towards a first purchase.
+Using the data you’ve collected from your contact tags and segmentation efforts, you can create a personalized and effective welcome series that makes your new subscribers feel valued while setting their preferences, telling your brand story, and offering an introductory offer to nudge them towards a first purchase.

 An example of automated welcome series personalization